Gender of connectors and fasteners: Ambiguous gender

 Another ambiguous situation arises with the connectors used for USB, FireWire (IEEE-1394), HDMI, and Thunderbolt serial data bus connections.
-Close examination of these connectors reveals that the contact "pins" are not actually pins, but instead are conductive surfaces that slide past each other when they mate.
-Therefore, the traditional pin and socket nomenclature is not applicable.
+Close examination of these connectors reveals that the contact "pins" are not actually pins but, instead, conductive surfaces that slide past each other when they mate.
+Therefore, the conventional pin and socket nomenclature is not applicable.
 Instead, most computer hardware people fall back to referring to the wrap-around metal shield on the plug connector as if it were a connector pin.
 By this convention, the connectors on serial bus cables are "male plugs", and the corresponding connectors on equipment are "female jacks".

-A casual glance at a USB "Type A" plug connector may give the false impression that it is hermaphroditic.
-However, a physical attempt to mate two USB "Type A" cables with each other reveals the fact that the connectors will not interconnect.
+A casual glance at a USB Type-A plug may give the false impression that it is hermaphroditic.
+However, an attempt to mate two USB Type-A plugs reveals the fact that the connectors cannot connect.
 Classifying according to mathematical graph theory, USB buses are directed trees, whereas FireWire buses have a true bus network topology.
-This difference is reflected in the bus connectors used, in that USB cables are asymmetrical (one end Type A, other end Type B) while FireWire cables may have identical connectors at both ends.
-The more-recent USB-C cables may also have identical connectors on both ends.
+This difference is reflected in the bus connectors used, in that USB cables are asymmetrical (one end Type-A, other end Type-B) while FireWire cables may have identical connectors at both ends.
+The more-recent USB-C cables may also have identical connectors on both ends (in which case the logical A and B ends are negotiated between the attached devices rather than being directly indicated by the plugs).

-An example of a connector where the contacts themselves are hermaphroditic is the ELCO Varicon, wherein the contacts are bifurcated in recessed cross-shaped wells, and mate with one another axially at a 90 degree rotation.
+An example of a connector where the contacts themselves are hermaphroditic is the ELCO Varicon, wherein the contacts are bifurcated in recessed cross-shaped wells and mate with one another axially at a 90 degree rotation.
 In this example, the plugs have the contacts oriented transversely and the sockets are arranged longitudinally.